devrev/analytics-codegen/wbgs-and-prompts/wbg-fix-7/wbg-fix-7.md

 }
 ```

-NOTE: If widget is created successfully, but the visualization does not show, ask before assuming changing base query or visualization type.
+NOTE: If widget is created successfully, but the visualization does not show, ask before assuming or changing base query or visualization type.